-At one party, the birthday girl’s dad even made one for Grandma who had missed the party.
+At one party, the birthday girl’s dad joined in and made a bracelet for Grandma who had missed the party.

 (Note: 10 inches is way more than most of the girls need, but some older girls do have very large wrists, and I don’t want to make anyone feel bad because her size is bigger than anyone else’s.
 So I give everyone a strand that’s the same long length, and there are no hurt feelings.)

 When I arrive at the birthday beading party location, I bring all my things into the party, asking the girls to help me (which they are thrilled to do!).

 We take the lids off all the bead boxes and put them in the middle of the floor area where we’ll be working.

 Usually the all the excited birthday party girls are oohing and aahing over the beads by this point.